dblhlx/PyBSASeq/README.md

 # PyBSASeq
-A Python script for BSA-Seq data analysis
+A novel algorithm implemented in Python for BSA-Seq data analysis

 Python 3.6 or above is required to run the script.